 If you are not in a relationship, it is natural to worry about meeting a new partner or about your sex life.
 You may need some time to come to terms with what has happened.
 It may help to talk to a counsellor or sex therapist.
-The College of Sexual and Relationship Therapists has a list of nationwide counsellors and therapists who can offer advice and support - visit cosrt.org.uk
+The College of Sexual and Relationship Therapists (COSRT) has a list of nationwide counsellors and therapists who can offer advice and support (see page 118 for contact details).